 Feeling super adventurous?
 Boil your esquites with chicken feet, as is popular in some places in Mexico.
 Submerge the chicken feet in boiling water for a few seconds, then use a towel to help you pull the skin off of each one.
 Place peeled feet, corn, onion, and chile pepper into a quart (liter) or so of chicken broth and cook until tender.
 Increase the amount of salt to taste.
 Serve one chicken´s foot in each bowl of esquites.

 With just an added ingredient or two, you can flavor your Mexican corn to agree with the season or complement your main dish.
 The possibilities are endless; here are a few to get your own imagination primed.

 Mexican Herbs: Add a teaspoon each of dried oregano and dried epazote, plus ¼ to ½ teaspoon of ground cumin, to the mixture at the same time as the salt and lime juice.
 Spoon on cream or mayo and cheese as usual.

 Cilantro Celebration: Sprinkle a generous handful of fresh chopped cilantro (leaves and stems) over each portion.
 Top with sour cream, crema, or whipped cream cheese.

 Pesto Paradise: Add a little of your favorite pesto to the esquites together with the salt and lime juice.
-Add the dollop of cream or mayo, then sprinkle a little Italian herb mix (dried oregano, rosemary, and basil) and grated Parmesan cheese on top.
+Add a dollop of cream or mayo, then sprinkle a little Italian herb mix (dried oregano, rosemary, and basil) and grated Parmesan cheese on top.

 Mustard Marvel: Combine three parts mayo to one part of prepared mustard (yellow, brown, Dijon, or your favorite).
 Top each portion of esquites with a dollop of this mixture, then sprinkle on some dried or finely chopped fresh herbs of your choice (thyme, dill, oregano, basil, etc.)